This post may contain affiliate links. Please read our disclosure policy.

-I'm pleased to share this recipe for Italian Summer Rice Salad which captures the essence of sunny days and Mediterranean flavors in every bite.
+I’m excited to share this recipe for Italian Summer Rice Salad—a dish that captures the essence of sunny days and Mediterranean flavors in every bite.

 How Many Calories and Weight Watchers Points in this Italian Summer Rice Salad?